santisq/PSCompression/docs/en-US/ConvertFrom-BrotliString.md

 ## DESCRIPTION

-The `ConvertFrom-BrotliString` cmdlet expands Base64 encoded Brotli compressed strings using the `BrotliStream` class from the `BrotliSharpLib` library.
-This cmdlet is the counterpart of [`ConvertTo-BrotliString`](./ConvertTo-BrotliString.md).
+The `ConvertFrom-BrotliString` cmdlet decompresses Base64-encoded strings that were compressed using Brotli compression (via the `BrotliStream` class from the `BrotliSharpLib` library).
+It is the counterpart to [`ConvertTo-BrotliString`](./ConvertTo-BrotliString.md).

 ## EXAMPLES

-### Example 1: Expanding a Brotli compressed string
+### Example 1: Decompress a Brotli-compressed Base64 string

 ```powershell
 PS ..\pwsh> ConvertFrom-BrotliString CwiAaGVsbG8NCndvcmxkDQohDQoD